SolidFuel/Utility/README.md

 # solidUtility

-Versatile VST3 Channel Utility for Digital Audio Workstations
+Versatile VST3 Channel Utility for Digital Audio Workstations.

+solidUtility can swap channels, mute channels, do mid-side encoding and decoding, phase invert and more!

 ![Utility UI](docs/utility-ui.png)